timmcginley/Agile/Assignments/index.md

 ```

 > going forwards and backwards at the same time...
+projects
+DTU Mars

+Prototypes - ISS. - Reverse engineer this...
+ESA Mars base.
+DTU Building

+[DTU Research Facilities]

+## Look back or forwards...
+In groups of two decide if you are doing to look to the past or the future?

 ## [A1] How to Grow a Cup
 * Id the problem and set ambitious requirements to solve it (build sys needs)